eliasfeijo/smart-hide-chrome-ext/README.md

 ## How to Use

-1. Click the Smart Hide icon in your Chrome toolbar to activate it.
+1. Ensure that the Smart Hide extension is correctly installed (the extension's icon should be visible and clickable in your Chrome's toolbar).
-2. Click on any element on a webpage that you want to hide.
-3. The element will disappear instantly—and stay hidden even when you revisit the page!
+2. Right-click the element you want to hide on the screen, and it should open the context menu that includes the option "Smart Hide."
+3. You can select one out of three options:
+   - **Hide**: One-click simple hide.
+   - **Smart Hide**: Advanced hide with additional options.
+   - **Remove**: One-click removal of the element from the HTML document.

+Check out the **Features** section below for more information on each of these optio

+## Features

+**WIP**

 ## Contributing